 Green, D.A.
 (2002).
 Cropwood 26th round table conference: Sentencing policies and possibilities in Britain – Summary of discussions.
 In S. Rex and M. Tonry (Eds.).
 Reform and punishment: The future of sentencing (pp. 217-228).
 Cullompton, Devon, UK: Willan.

 Green, D.A.
 (2009).
-Review of Restorative justice, self-interest and responsible citizenship by L. Walgrave.
+Restorative justice, self-interest and responsible citizenship by L. Walgrave.
 CHOICE, May.

 Green, D.A.
 (2006).
-Review of Devils and angels: Youth policy and crime by J. Fionda.
+Devils and angels: Youth policy and crime by J. Fionda.
 British Society of Criminology Newsletter, July.

 Comparative penal culture; penal change; media criminology; public opinion; sociology of punishment; punishment and democracy; public policy; legitimacy